emacadie/my_groovy_apps_001/programming_groovy2/src/main/groovy/info/shelfunit/venkat/ch013/README.md

 I changed UseCategory to have another class called FindUtil.
 (Dr S usually likes to write scripts; I like classes with main methods).
 There is a method that uses multiple categories in a use block.

+I also added a Helper class to UseCategory.
+There we intercepted the toString() method, and added something to it.

 Dr S points out that categories can do as much WRT intercepting as MetaClass.
 But if you just want to intercept certain methods in certain situations, then it is a good choice.
+It is good for interception, not for injection.

 In IntegerExpando we use MetaClass to add methods to the pre-existing java.lang.Integer class.
 In doStuffPage199(), we use delegate instead of this since we are doing this outside of the class (since we don't have the code).
+Or is it so we can add it to all instances?

 In MethodOnHierarchy, Dr S defines a method as a closure, and then adds it to two metaclasses, Integer and Long.
 Then he adds a method for java.lang.Number, and it shows up in two instances of Number's subclasses: Integer and Long.